DrLuo/RTM/README.md

 # RTM
-The official repository of Real Text Manipulation (RTM)
+The official repository of RTM

-Code and dataset will be released soon.
+The code and dataset will be released soon.